mattiascibien/dlang-vscode/README.md

 * `Create Default Tasks`: creates a default tasks.json file for VSCode containing standard dub tasks such as `build`, `run`, `test` and `clean`
 * `Run Dfix`: runs dfix on either the currently opened files or the entire workspace
+* `See Program Profile`: runs d-profile-viewer and displays the profiling results as a HTML page
 * `Init Package`: creates a new dub package in the current directory
 * `Fetch Package`: fetches a dub package
 * `Remove Package`: removes a dub package